-NIASA ( Academic Unit of Council of Architecture ) was instituted in July 2005, as the first institute of architecture initiated jointly by the Council of Architecture (COA) and the Centre for Development Studies & Activities (CDSA).
-It is a national level institute of excellence that facilitates advanced research in the various fields of architecture, to teachers of architecture, professionals and individuals / students.
-NIASA is presently operating from Pune, Maharashtra, lovingly called the Oxford of the East.
+National Institute of Advanced Studies in Architecture (NIASA), the Academic Unit of Council of Architecture, was instituted in July 2005, as the first institute of architecture initiated jointly by the Council of Architecture (COA) and the Centre for Development Studies & Activities (CDSA).
+A national level institute of excellence that facilitates advanced research in the various fields of architecture, to teachers of architecture, professionals and individuals / students, NIASA was operating from Pune, Maharashtra, lovingly called the Oxford of the East.

-1. Research in Architecture: The ever evolving faculty of architecture, in all its vastness, offers little scope of pursuing research at an advanced level, in India.
-NIASA hopes to supplement the need for providing a facility, at a national level, for such research.
+1. Research in Architecture: The ever evolving faculty of architecture, in all it's vastness, offers little scope in pursuing research at an advanced level in India.
+COA-TRC hopes to supplement the need for providing a facility for such research.

-2. Teacher's Training Program (TTP): Targeted at the rapidly growing number of teachers in schools of architecture in India, a series of TTPs, made mandatory for teachers to attend at some time or another, aims at raising the standards of teaching architecture.
-New methods and techniques, pertinent subjects, both technical and theoretical, are to be covered over the weeks, in 5 day packages, that will bring the best presenters and the most applicable subjects from the length & breadth of the country.
+2. Teacher's Training Program (TTP): Targeted at the rapidly growing number of teachers in schools of architecture in India, a series of TTPs made mandatory for teachers to attend at some time or another, aims at raising the standards of teaching architecture.
+New methods and techniques, pertinent subjects, both technical and theoretical, are covered over the weeks, in 5 day packages, that will bring together the best presenters and the most applicable subjects from across the length & breadth of the country.

-4. Architecture Publishing Cell: To satiate the need for books and journals in architecture, that at present are too little to constructively involve architects and students in a continuing learning and updating process, COA is in the process of organizing such articles and through its publication cell at NIASA.
+5. Architecture Publishing Cell: To satiate the need for books and journals in architecture, that are at present too little to constructively involve architects and students in a continuous learning and updating process, COA is in the process of publishing books and research papers useful for architects and students of architecture, through its publication cell.

-6. National Electronic Library Database: NIASA is in the process of collecting library information from all the various architectural colleges of India.
-This data will beorganised and made available online to assist independent researchers, students, faculty and even professionals in finding out exactly where a particular subject may be accessed.
+6. National Digital database of teachers, subject experts and library resources: COA is in the process of collecting information from all the colleges of architecture in India.
+This data will be organised and soon made available online to assist independent researchers, students, faculty and professionals.